 While working on my masters degree, I got pretty good at using a PC, and making it work with music programs (this was 1992, and I used a DOS based music notation program with all kinds of memory requirements).
 After graduate school, I worked as a bike messenger for about 6 months.
 The job was getting dangerous, so I applied for a dozen random jobs on Sunday morning, and ended up interviewing and getting a job at a company called Midisoft, where I was hired to do technical support for their music products.
 On my first day, they told me I was also their network administrator and software tester.

 I worked at Midisoft for about 18 months, learning basic and C while I was there.
 When it was time for me to go (long story of ethics), I again, applied for a bunch of jobs, and was eventually hired in a contract position to help test networking on Windows 95.
 They apparently liked what I did, as I was hired as a full time employee six months later, in June, 1995.

 I’ve written a book (How We Test Software at Microsoft), and e-book (The A Word), and contributed chapters to a few others, and I’ve given talks, workshops, and keynotes at software and software testing conferences around the world.
-I have a blog (angryweasel.com/blog), where I will occasionally write short articles, but inspired by Tim Ferris’ 5-bullet-Friday series, I started writing my own Five for Friday posts containing interesting links or quotes I found throughout the week.
+I have a blog (angryweasel.com/blog), where I will occasionally write brief articles, but inspired by Tim Ferris’ 5-bullet-Friday series, I started writing my Five for Friday posts containing interesting links or quotes I found throughout the week.